lennym/mintsauce/README.md

 ## Middleware

-Middleware functions take three arguments.
+Middleware functions take three arguments - `call`, `response`, `next`.

 ### `call`

-Contains metadata based on the parameters the lambda was called with.
+Contains metadata based on the parameters with which the lambda was called.

 #### Properties